 - 14-ounce package silken or soft tofu (GMO-free or organic, if possible)

 - ¼ cup cocoa powder

 - 2 tablespoons salted peanuts (for garnish)

-- In a food processor or blender, puree tofu with ⅓ cup peanut butter, 6 tablespoons maple syrup and ¼ cup cocoa powder in a blender until smooth.
+- In a food processor or blender, purée the tofu with ⅓ cup peanut butter, 6 tablespoons maple syrup and ¼ cup cocoa powder in a blender until smooth.

-- Divide among glasses and refrigerate for 20 to 30 minutes, until set.
+- Divide the pudding among glasses and refrigerate for 20 to 30 minutes, until set.

 - For the garnish, crush 2 tablespoons peanuts and sprinkle on top of the pudding.
-Add a touch of cocoa powder, if desired.
+Dust with a touch of cocoa powder, if desired.